Madden NFL 99: Rankings

-The Denver Broncos has the best team overall in the game with a score of 92.
+The Denver Broncos is the best team overall in the game with a score of 92.
 The worst teams in the game are the New York Jets and the Miami Dolphins with a score of 70.
 The best offense in the game belongs to the Green Bay Packers with a score of 95.
 The best defense in the game belongs to the San Francisco 49ers with a score of 97.
-The best special teams in the game belongs to the New England Patriots with a perfect score of 100.
+The best special team in the game is the New England Patriots with a perfect score of 100.

 Development

 In early 1998 Electronic Arts announced that, following the 1997 Madden Football 64's lack of an NFL team license due to Acclaim Entertainment holding exclusive rights to NFL games on the Nintendo 64 for that year, they had ensured that the Nintendo 64 version of Madden NFL 99 would sport the NFL license.
+They also sought to catch up with competing football video games by using high resolution graphics and adding animations for wrap-tackles and players tracking the ball with their heads.

 Reception

 The game received "favorable" reviews on all platforms according to video game review aggregator GameRankings.
 Next Generation, however, said of the PlayStation version, "It can be argued that this year's Madden was better than last year's, but the fact remains that compared to its main competitor, the gaming experience has become mediocre.
 The gap that had existed between the GameDay series and the Madden series can now only be described as Grand Canyon size."

 Kevin Cheung of Hyper gave the PlayStation version 82% in its December 1998 issue, calling it "the best NFL sim anywhere."
 An issue later, Matt Adamsons gave the PC version 85%, calling it "the best NFL simulation money could buy."
 Martin Kitts of N64 Magazine gave the N64 version 88%, saying, "Madden is still great stuff, but it hasn't really changed significantly enough to warrant another 92% rating."
 Steve Bauman of Computer Games Strategy Plus gave the PC version four stars out of five, saying, "The perfect synergy of hardcore action and cerebral simulation hasn't been reached yet, but Madden 99 is as close as anyone has ever managed to get, and as its management features evolve, it will no longer be, 'I guess we'll have to wait until next year.'
 Now it's more like 'I can't wait until next year.'"

+During the 2nd Annual Interactive Achievement Awards, Madden NFL 99 was named as a finalist by the Academy of Interactive Arts & Sciences for PC Sports Game of the Year, which ultimately went to FIFA 99.